chatswithjc/godisgood/content/en/docs/book/what-is-love.md

 **I know about your suffering and your poverty—but you are rich!
 I know the blasphemy of those opposing you.
 They say they are Jews, but they are not, because their synagogue belongs to Satan.
 Don't be afraid of what you are about to suffer.
 The devil will throw some of you into prison to test you.
 You will suffer for ten days.
 But if you remain faithful even when facing death, I will give you the crown of life.
 Anyone with ears to hear must listen to the Spirit and understand what he is saying to the churches.
 Whoever is victorious will not be harmed by the second death.** *(Revelation 2:9–11)*

 This is the shortest of the seven messages Jesus gave to these churches, and it is interesting to note there are no critical words.
 Jesus simply commended and encouraged this church.
 And instead of destroying the church, persecution actually strengthened it.
-The same will happen in our time, Friend!

-It is easy to belong to the masses of political, cultural and religious"flip-flop."
-It is costly to stand for the radical discipleship of Jesus.

 Here is the promise to those who stand firm in times when it seems like everyone is surrendering to popular pressure. **"Though they stumble, they will never fall, for the Lord holds them by the hand."** *Psalm 37:24*